-- Concurrency design pattern that simplifies code that executes asynchronously
+- A Concurrency design pattern that simplifies code that executes asynchronously

 - Since we are working with an API, network requests must be made.
-This kind of tasks are long running and may take long for an app to wait for them.
+This kind of tasks are long-running and may take longer for an app to wait for them.
 The main thread handles UI and user interactions.
 If there is too much work happening on it, the app appears to “hang”, or slow down.
 This kind of task should be done without locking the main thread

 Let’s get right into the code

 We shall be consuming https://akabab.github.io/superhero-api/api/ to fetch data.
 No API key is required for this.

 We shall have three main packages, data, ui and utils.